Role of matter coherence in entanglement due to gravity: Entanglement due to gravity in quantum objects with coherence

 where $L=2v_x \tau$ and $T \gg \tau$ is assumed for the approximation in the last line.
 The final state $\rho_\text{out}$ is obtained from the initial state $\rho_\text{in}$ \eqref{eq:rhoi} and Eq.\eqref{eq:Sol2}.
 We can compute the negativity of $\rho_\text{out}$ as

 where

 Fig.\ref{fig:ngtvty} shows the negativity as a function of $T$ for the fixed masses $m_\text{A}=m_\text{B}=m$, the same degree of the coherence $c_1=c_2$, and the fixed distance $D=2L$.
 The blue dashed curve given for $c_1=c_2=1$ presents a large generation of the negativity.
 On the other hand, the green dot-dashed curve shows a small amount of entanglement for $c_1=c_2=0.6$.
 The brown dotted curve given for $c_1=c_2=\sqrt{2}-1$ corresponds to the case without entanglement generation.
+To understand why such a critical value $\sqrt{2}-1$ emerges, an analysis in terms of quantum information might be needed.
+However, the entanglement degradation is explained as follows.
+The incoherent noise during the preparation of the initial state causes a small initial coherence.
+The noise makes it difficult to measure the phase shifts and the entanglement generation due to gravity.

 The green dot-dashed and brown dotted curves give us a lesson about the relation between the quantum superposition of objects and the entanglement due to gravity.
 For nonzero $c_1$ and $c_2$, each of objects A and B has a coherence, that is, each is spatially superposed to some extent.
-This superposition may induce the quantum superposition of a gravitational field (or a spacetime curvature in a general relativistic sense).
-However, the entanglement due to gravity does not appear in the objects with a small coherence.
+The objects with nonzero coherence may induce the quantum superposition of gravitational fields (or spacetime curvature).
+However, the entanglement due to gravity does not appear in those objects.

-In the following, we will introduce the notion of an entangling map and clarify that the coherence of the objects can be the source of the entangling map due to gravity.
+In the following, we will introduce the notion of an entangling map and clarify that the coherence of objects can be the source of the entangling map due to gravity.